 Heat for a few minutes, stirring, until the roux is a rich brown color.

-Whisk the hot liquid into the roux, a little at a time.
+Whisk the hot liquid into the roux, a little at a time and simmer for about 15 minutes.

 Slice the meat across the grain, arrange slices on warm plates, sauce generously and serve while the sauce is hot.